A few of the many projects conducted by our Optimist Clubs:

 Thanksgiving & Christmas Dinners Supplied to Families with Kids

 This year was different and wasn't easy due to pandemic.
 But we were able to supply Gulfport Elementary School with 10 complete Thanksgiving dinners.
 Lealman Elementary decided that they wanted to have 20 complete dinners for Christmas instead.
 This will be a large project to complete all with 10 dinners for Gulfport too.
-But we are up for it and will push to get it done.
+But were up for it and we pushed to get it done.

 Laudi who is a member of the community came through again with his kindness toward students.
 He got in touch with us advising that he had a Yamaha PRS 290 piano keyboard that he wanted to donate and could we find a home for it.
 We took him up on it and found Clearwater Fundamental Middle School with a teacher known for being a great music teacher.
 She was contacted and advised that she would love to have it and that it would get great use.

 Ms C. Zebley Director of Bands and Chorus accepting the donation.

 Turkey, mash potatoes, stuffing, vegetables, cranberry sauce and apple and pumpkin pies for dessert.
 We hope we have helped them to celebrate these holidays during this hard time.